tomedunn/the-finished-book/_classes/magic-items-and-encounter-balancing-p2/magic-items-and-encounter-balancing-p2.md

 \end{align}
 In the limit where $$d_{\AB}= 0$$ the PC would gain no benefit, and when $$d_{\AB} = 1$$ they would gain the full benefit, just as they do in Eqn. \eqref{eq:xp-bonus-ab-full}.

-This effect is illustrated in Fig. [1](#fig:encounter-xp-ab-bonus){: .fig-ref} (below), which shows the XP benefits of a weapon that grants $$+1$$ to hit for both a fighter wielding a greatsword and a monk wielding a quarterstaff.
+This effect is illustrated in Fig. \figref{fig:encounter-xp-ab-bonus} (below), which shows the XP benefits of a weapon that grants $$+1$$ to hit for both a fighter wielding a greatsword and a monk wielding a quarterstaff.
 Since all of the fighter's damage comes from weapon attacks, their encounter XP increases by the full $$7.7\%$$.
 And, since roughly half of the monk's damage comes from weapon attacks, their encounter XP increases by only half as much.

 <figure id="fig:encounter-xp-ab-bonus">
     {% include_relative fig-encounter-xp-ab-bonus-small.html %}
     {% include_relative fig-encounter-xp-ab-bonus-large.html %}
-    <figcaption>Figure 1: Shows the increase in encounter XP from a magic weapon that grants +1 to hit for a fighter wielding a greatsword and a monk wielding a quarterstaff for a full adventuring day made up of Medium difficulty encounters.</figcaption>
+    <figcaption>Shows the increase in encounter XP from a magic weapon that grants +1 to hit for a fighter wielding a greatsword and a monk wielding a quarterstaff for a full adventuring day made up of Medium difficulty encounters.</figcaption>
 </figure>

 In general, most PCs who rely on attacks for dealing damage gain the full benefit of a +1 to hit.
 So to good approximation a magic item that grants a +1 to hit can be treated as increasing a PC's XP thresholds and adventuring day XP by $$7.7\%$$.